cosmos/ibc/spec/core/ics-004-channel-and-packet-semantics/UPGRADES.md

 It is possible for the channel upgrade process to stall indefinitely on UPGRADE_TRY if the UPGRADE_TRY transaction simply cannot pass on the counterparty; for example, the upgrade feature may not be enabled on the counterparty chain.

 In this case, we do not want the initializing chain to be stuck indefinitely in the `UPGRADE_INIT` step.
-Thus, the `UpgradeInit` message will contain a `TimeoutHeight` and `TimeoutTimestamp`.
-The counterparty chain is expected to reject `UpgradeTry` message if the specified timeout has already elapsed.
+Thus, the `ChannelUpgradeInitMsg` message will contain a `TimeoutHeight` and `TimeoutTimestamp`.
+The counterparty chain is expected to reject `ChannelUpgradeTryMsg` message if the specified timeout has already elapsed.

-A relayer must then submit an `ChanUpgradeTimeoutMsg` message to the initializing chain which proves that the counterparty is still in its original state.
+A relayer must then submit an `ChannelUpgradeTimeoutMsg` message to the initializing chain which proves that the counterparty is still in its original state.
 If the proof succeeds, then the initializing chain shall also restore its original channel and cancel the upgrade.

 ```typescript
 function timeoutChannelUpgrade(